LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/find-users.md

 1. From the dropdown, select the ones you would like to use.
 1. Add necessary information in the filters.
 1. Click **Output Options** and select the fields you would like to see in your output.
 1. Click **Search**.
-To view the user?s account, in the search results either click the user?s name or the **Details** link on the same row.
+To view the user's account, in the search results either click the user's name or the **Details** link on the same row.